MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 2. Once you add this value, the action where you added it is automatically inserted into an **Apply to each** control.
 This way, every row in the table will be processed when the flow is run.

-3. Keep adding any additional columns you want to iterate.
+3. Keep adding columns you want to iterate.

 > [!div class="mx-imgBorder"]
 > !['Add a row into a table' card](media/form-processing-iterate-table-2.png "A flow that iterates over a table extracted by a form processing model.")